-In order for children, teens, and adults to work through traumatic symptoms, the client needs to be able to self-regulate.
+In order for children, teens, and adults to work through traumatic symptoms, the client needs to be able to co-regulate with another person (preferably a person they are attached to).
 Talk therapy is not successful until a client begins to regulate from the bottom up.
-Expressive art therapies help clients master self-regulation.
+Expressive art therapies help clients master co-regulation with another person (preferably a person they are attached to).
 Kay uses sand tray and play therapy, TF-CBT &EMDR to help clients begin to regulate one’s body and brain. (self-regulation).
 The goal is to assist clients in decreasing symptoms of hyper-arousal (fight, flight, fidget) and hypoarousal symptoms (fatigue, faint, freeze).
 When someone is hyperaroused, he/she may experience: quick anger (0-to 100), body shaking, anxiety, fighting with others physically or verbally, being defiant, ,high levels of energy, urges to run away, and/or nightmares.

 When someone’s brain and body are hypoaroused (freeze, faint) he/she may experience sadness, difficulty getting out of bed, difficulty concentrating,, fatigue and learning difficulties.